 Standard Continuous Shooting Use this mode to view the images as you shoot continuously.
-The shutter interval is longer in this mode than in $\frac{H}{2}$ mode.
-IJ High Speed Continuous Shooting Use this mode to shoot continuously with a short shutter interval.
+The shutter interval is longer in this mode than in $^{\text{th}}$ mode. 빕 High Speed Continuous Shooting Use this mode to shoot continuously with a short shutter interval.
 You cannot check images while shooting continuously.

-Press the 🖬 / WB / FUNC. button.

-- 2 Select □\ (Drive mode) using ▲ or ▼ on the multicontroller.

-- \ The current setting is displayed.

-- Select 🖳 or 🖞 and press SET.
+- ¶ Press the ☑ / WB / FUNC. button. - 2 Select □ (Drive mode) using ▲ or ▼ on the multicontroller. - The current setting is displayed. - 3 Select □ or □ and press the ☑/WB/FUNC. button.

-Press the shutter button halfway to lock the focus.

-Press the shutter button all the way to shoot.

-• Shooting will stop when the shutter button is released.

-The shooting speed is as follows.\

-When 🖵 is selected: Approx. 1.5 frames per second When 🖞 is selected: Approx. 2.5 frames per second

-\ Large/Fine, LCD monitor off mode.
+- ⚠ Press the shutter button halfway to lock the focus. - Fress the shutter button all the way to shoot. - Shooting will stop when the shutter button is released. - The shooting speed is as follows.
+When □ is selected: Approx. 1.5 frames per second - When 별 is selected: Approx. 1.3 frames per second When 별 is selected: Approx. 2.0 frames per second - Large/Fine, LCD monitor off mode.
 (These figures reflect Canon's testing standard.
 The actual figures will vary according to the shooting conditions and settings.)